-Knowing when each type of impacting credit actions and decisions will drop from your report will help you better understand how you can grow your credit score.
+Knowing when each impacting credit action and decisions will drop from your report will help you better understand how to grow your credit score.

 Instead of analyzing a few damaging factors, let’s look at everything from A-Z!

-Regardless of the type of bankruptcy, it’s generally not something you want on your credit report; if you must file, remember that you can still build your credit afterwards.
+Regardless of the type of bankruptcy, it’s generally not something you want on your credit report; if you must file, remember that you can still build your credit afterward.

-Chapter 13 bankruptcy stays on your report for seven years, while Chapter 10 bankruptcy remains for ten years.
-If you build new credit over time, the good of that will help outweigh the bad of the past.
+Chapter 13 bankruptcy stays on your report for seven years, while Chapter 10 bankruptcy remains ten years.
+If you build new credit over time, the good of that will help outweigh the bad.

-FICO generally factors just your past two years as a borrower, but going bankrupt will make it harder to establish new credit.
+FICO generally factors in your past two years as a borrower, but going bankrupt will make it harder to establish new credit.

-Also, you can expect to lose as much as 130 to 240 points from your FICO score after you file for bankruptcy.
+After filing bankruptcy, you can also expect to lose as much as 130 to 240 points from your FICO score.
 Combined with the negative damages caused before filing, post-bankruptcy credit scores often float in the 450 to 550 points range.

-For credit cards, the debt charge off happens after you fail to make payments for about six months — the specific terms vary by card and provider.
+The charge-off happens after you fail to make payments for about six months.
+The specific terms vary by card and provider.
 Your credit rating will drop slightly every time a missed payment occurs, and then the debt charge-off will create a significant score drop.

-It’s best to repay your charged off accounts only after all other debts are covered.
+It’s best to repay your charged-off accounts only after all other debts are covered.
 It will drop from your report and score after seven years if all else fails.
-But, since new late payments and new charge-offs can hurt your credit rating more, they should be your first priority.
+But, since new late payments and new charge-offs can hurt your credit rating more, they should be your priority.

-You never want to close an active credit account, such as a credit card, because it will bring down your average credit age.
+You never want to close an active credit account, such as a credit card, because it will decrease your average credit age.
 It’s better to keep accounts open and leave them somewhat dormant, although it should not be hard to maintain activity on most cards.

 A closed account can be seen as a big negative for your credit score.
 This is because most accounts are closed off for bad reasons.
 At best, most borrowers are closing accounts as a means to avoid creating debt they cannot afford, which signals a lack of ability to take on new debt.

-After an account is closed, the creditor usually does a debt charge-off by selling it to a collection’s agency.
+After an account is closed, the creditor usually does a debt charge-off by selling it to a collection agency.
 From there, it will stay on your credit report for as long as seven years.
-If you work out a repayment agreement with the collection’s agency, the negative entry will actually last until seven years after it is finally paid off.
-Thus, coming to an agreement before it gets charged off is crucial.
+If you work out a repayment agreement with the collection’s agency, the negative entry will actually last seven years after it is finally paid off.
+Thus, agreeing before it gets charged off is crucial.

 If your debt gets sent to collections, it will stay on your credit report for seven years or so.
-This charged off debt could come with a FICO score loss of more than 200 points.
-This comes as a result of the accumulative damage caused between both many missed payments and your debt getting charged off and sent to collections.
+This leads to a FICO score loss of more than 200 points.
+This comes from the accumulated damage caused by missed payments, and your debt is charged off and sent to collections.

 If you are willing to pay off 100% of what you owe before a closed account gets sent to a collections agency, the original creditor would be inclined to avoid selling the debt.
 You can do so on the condition that the negative debt gets removed from your credit report, but make sure to request a written agreement.

-A hard inquiry happens when your credit report gets pulled by a lender looking to determine your eligibility for financing.
-While a hard inquiry can drop your score by five points, and suppress your rating until the account ages, it is not a long-term drag.
+A hard inquiry happens when your credit report gets pulled by a lender looking to determine your financing eligibility.
+While a hard inquiry can drop your score by five points and suppress your rating until the account ages, it is not a long-term drag.

-Having an abundance of hard inquiries will damage your score for longer, and to a greater extent.
-It is not suggested that you make a lot of hard inquiries, unless you are in an aggressive credit-building stage.
-If you have somewhat good credit, try to limit the cards and go for loans as inquiring for many of them will be less damaging to your score.
+Having an abundance of hard inquiries will damage your score for longer and to a greater extent.
+It is not suggested that you make many hard inquiries unless you are in an aggressive credit-building stage.
+If you have somewhat good credit, try to limit the cards and go for loans, as inquiring about many of them will be less damaging to your score.

-It’s important to note that a soft inquiry happens when your credit report gets pulled, but not for the purpose of qualifying you for credit.
+It’s important to note that a soft inquiry happens when your credit report gets pulled but does not qualify you for credit.
 Many see this as harmful to your credit report, but that is not the case.

-While many hard inquiries can hurt your credit score, there’s no reflecting damage as a result of having an abundance of soft inquiries on your credit report.
+While many hard inquiries can hurt your credit score, there’s no reflecting damage due to having an abundance of soft inquiries on your credit report.

-A foreclosure often goes hand-in-hand with filing for bankruptcy — regardless, it can be devastating to your credit score.
+A foreclosure often goes hand-in-hand with filing for bankruptcy, but it can be devastating to your credit score.
 Late payments on your mortgage can also be a spell for disaster.
 Similarly, someone with an almost-perfect credit score could lose as much as 110 points after the first late payment.
 By 90 days late, upwards of 135 points could be shaved from the original score.
 A complete foreclosure can cause an additional 160 points to drop.